natwille1/neural-networks-deep-learning/README.md

 network.py = feedforward neural network with random weight initialisation (gaussian distribution with mean=0 and standard deviation=1), quadratic cost function,  and no regularisation.

-network2_L1.py = optimised version of network.py with better weight initialisation (gaussian distribution with mean=0 and standard deviation=1 over the square root of the number of weights connecting to the same neuron), entropy cost function, and L1 regularisation.
+network2_unreg.py = optimissed version of network.py with better weight initialisation (gaussian distribution with mean=0 and standard deviation=1 over the square root of the number of weights connecting to the same neuron) and entropy cost function.

+network2_L1.py = optimised version of network2_unreg.py with L1 regularisation.

-network2_L1_early_stopping.py = a custom implementation of some early stopping rules to prevent overfitting and/or lengthy training
+network2_L1_early_stopping.py = a custom implementation of some early stopping rules to prevent overfitting and/or lengthy training for the network2_L1.py script.

-network2_L1_learning_schedule.py = an implementation of a learning schedule for the learning rate
+network2_L1_learning_schedule.py = an implementation of a learning schedule for the learning rate for the network2_L1.py script.